aliakh/demo-java-reflection/article1.md

 ##### Kinds of nested classes

 A member class is a class whose declaration is directly enclosed in the body of another class or interface declaration.
 A local class is a class declared within a block.
-An anonymous class is a class without a name, also declared within a block, that is implicitly declared by a _class instance creation expression_ _or_ by an enum constant with a class body.
+An anonymous class is a class without a name, also declared within a block, that is implicitly declared by a class instance creation expression _or_ by an enum constant with a class body.

-The first subgroup of these methods is for determining the kind of nested classes:
+The first subgroup of these methods is for determining the _kind of nested classes_: